REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 - Run **1000 iterations**
 - Goal: **isolate startup + teardown overhead**

 > Pool caveat: this is worst‑case for processes.
-A long‑lived pool pays most of this cost once (warmup), then per‑task overhead is mostly IPC/serialization.
+A long‑lived pool pays most of this cost once (warmup), then per‑task overhead shifts to dispatch + IPC/serialization.
+On Windows/macOS, worker creation is still `spawn`, even for pools.
 If your design really does short‑lived processes per job (serverless‑ish, CLI fanout, test runners), then yes, this is your life.
 Thread pools exist too, but thread create cost is usually low enough that reuse matters less.

 How to run the benchmark, commit [7eb0204](https://github.com/REASY/python-free-threading-vs-multiprocessing-benchmarks/commit/7eb020478492043999a4b86a48a115a07c0adadb):